 Before Your Next Sewer Backup

 If your home is prone to backups, you may want to install a backwater prevention valve.
 This is a valve placed in your linear line that allows sewage to flow out but not back in, which prevents backups.
 The cost of this valve will vary depending on how difficult the installation appears.

 Any homeowner could experience a sewer backup.
-Consider adding it if you don’t have coverage on your base homeowner policy.
+Consider adding it if you don’t have your base homeowner policy coverage.
 Property damage can be severe, but the real cost is if your line has to be excavated and replaced.

 It’s important to be aware of the potential for sewer backups and take steps to protect yourself from the damage and health risks they can cause.